Styrax redivivus: Distribution

 This tall attractive shrub flowers in spring and grows on dry bushy slopes at scattered localities from San Luis Obispo County to San Diego County.
 It is apparently absent from Santa Monica Mountains and all but the easternmost portion of the San Gabriel Mountains.
-In the Sierra Nevada it is a shrub of lower elevations below 3000 feet on the western slopes from Tulare County north.
+In the Sierra Nevada it is a shrub of lower elevations below 900 m on the western slopes from Tulare County north.
 It occurs in chaparral, foothills, woodland and yellow pine forest, usually in open rocky areas.